PDF417/pdf417-android/README.md

 			Pdf417MobiSettings sett = new Pdf417MobiSettings();
-			// set this to true to enable PDF417 scanning
+			// set this to true to enable PDF417 scanning sett.setPdf417Enabled(true);
-			// second parameter defines whether uncertain scanning mode will be used
-			// Using uncertaing scanning mode can enable reading of non-standard and
-			// broken PDF417 barcodes, but there is no guarantee that all data will
-			// be read.
-			//
-			sett.setPdf417Enabled(true);
 			// set this to true to enable QR code scanning sett.setQrCodeEnabled(true);